Sports & Games Specialist

-Oversees: Performing Arts Counselors and all campers in Performing Arts
+Oversees: Athletics counselors and all campers in camp games/athletics.

 This person will also help support general camp activities and Camp Moon River Madness (all camp competition) when not in charge of a group for Athletics.